M. Harunur Rashid: Early life and education

-Rashid was born on 28 December 1939, to a Bengali Muslim family in Tinsukia district, Assam Province in British Raj.
-On the eve of the Second World War, his father Rahimuddin Ahmed, an employee of the Assam Bengal Railway, was transferred to Chittagong.
+Rashid was born on 28 December 1939 to a Bengali Muslim family in Tinsukia district, Assam Province in British Raj.
+On the eve of the Second World War, his father, Rahimuddin Ahmed, an employee of the Assam Bengal Railway, was transferred to Chittagong.
 He spent his early childhood in the idyllic environment of the Pahartali and Chittagong hills.
 When the Japanese bombed Chittagong, his father sent them to his village home in Nabinagar, Brahmanbaria.

-His family moved to Pahartali and he read in the Pahartali Railway High School in 1947.
-Next year the family moved to Chittagong and he got himself admitted to Chittagong Collegiate School.
-Here he read up to class nine and on his father's retirement moved to Brahmanbaria town.
+His family moved to Pahartali, and he read in the Pahartali Railway High School in 1947.
+Next year the family moved to Chittagong, and he was admitted to Chittagong Collegiate School.
+Here he read up to class nine, and, on his father's retirement, moved to Brahmanbaria town.
 He passed his matriculation examination from Annada Model High School in 1955.
-He got himself admitted to Brahmanbaria Government College, and passed his Intermediate in Arts examination (1957) under Dhaka University standing 5th in the merit list.
+He was admitted to Brahmanbaria Government College, and passed his Intermediate in Arts examination (1957) under Dhaka University, standing 5th in the merit list.

-He did his BA honours (1960) and MA (1961) from Dhaka University.
-He later went to University of Cambridge (Fitzwilliam College), UK and obtained his B A honours (1966) and M A (1970).
+He did his BA honours (1960) and MA (1961) at Dhaka University.
+He later went to the University of Cambridge (Fitzwilliam College), and obtained his BA honours (1966) and MA (1970).

 Career

-During the interim government of Justice Shahabuddin Ahmed he was appointed Director General of Bangla Academy on 7 February 1991.
+During the interim government of Justice Shahabuddin Ahmed, he was appointed director general of the Bangla Academy on 7 February 1991.
 His appointment as the director general of the Bangla Academy was a landmark in his career as an educational administrator.
 He insisted on its research activities – chiefly the dictionaries which needed editing and branding.
-He published the Bangla Academy English–Bengali Dictionary (ed Z R Siddiqui) and devised such marketing policies as made it an instant best seller.
-The cover design was made by artist and painter Qayyum Chowdhury and all the dictionaries had the same design with change of colour.
+He published the Bangla Academy English–Bengali Dictionary (ed.
+Z R Siddiqui) and devised such marketing policies as made it an instant best seller.
+The cover design was made by artist and painter Qayyum Chowdhury, and all the dictionaries had the same design with a change of colour.
 He commissioned three dictionaries during his tenure and published them.
 He himself edited one pocket dictionary.
-The other thing he emphasized was the publication of complete works of literary celebrities including Dr Muhammad Shahidullah, Kaykobad, Farrukh Ahmed and most importantly the complete works of Kazi Nazrul Islam.
+The other thing he emphasized was the publication of complete works of literary celebrities, including Muhammad Shahidullah, Kaykobad, Farrukh Ahmed, and, most importantly, the complete works of Kazi Nazrul Islam.

-After a stint of four years he went back to Jahangirnagar University.
+After a stint of four years, he went back to Jahangirnagar University.
 He went on voluntary retirement in 1998.
 He took a break from teaching and became the chief editor of Dhaka Courier, a national English-language newsweekly.
-But his journalistic career was short-lived and he joined North South University as an adjunct professor of English.
+But his journalistic career was short-lived, and he joined North South University as an adjunct professor of English.
 He taught there for eight years and terminated his contract in December 2008.
 He then joined Darul Ihsan University as an adviser and professor of English.
 He taught at International Islamic University Chittagong at its Dhaka branch until 28 February 2015.

 He was elected president of the Asiatic Society of Bangladesh in 1998 for two years.
 In February 2007, he was made the president of Bangla Academy for two years.
-He was unanimously elected Chairman of Wild Team (Wild Life Trust of Bangladesh) on 5 August 2015.
+He was unanimously elected chairman of Wild Team (Wild Life Trust of Bangladesh) on 5 August 2015.